-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate Page | 7 cover if the DSL is absent
+- Ensuring that staff (including temporary staff) and volunteers: - o Are informed of our systems which support safeguarding, including this policy, as part of their induction

-- > Ensuring that all staff undertake appropriate online safety training is included as part of safeguarding and child protection training, and updating the content of the training regularly - > Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - > Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this
+- Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - · Communicating this policy to parents/carers when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - · Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person - · Overseeing the safe use of technology, mobile phones and cameras in the setting

-5.65.5 Virtual school heads
+5.5 Virtual school heads

-Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.
+Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of pupils with a social worker.

-They should also identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others.
+They should also identify and engage with key professionals, e.g. DSLs, special educational needs co-ordinators (SENCOs), social workers, mental health leads and others.